Esther McCoy: Architectural writing

-From 1950 until her death in 1989, McCoy was a frequent contributor to John Entenza's Los Angeles-based magazine Arts & Architecture, to Architectural Forum, Architectural Record, and Progressive Architecture, as well as to European magazines such as L'Architectura and Lotus.
+From 1950 until she died in 1989, McCoy was a frequent contributor to John Entenza's Los Angeles-based magazine Arts & Architecture, to Architectural Forum, Architectural Record, and Progressive Architecture, as well as to European magazines such as L'Architectura and Lotus.
 She also wrote pieces on architecture for the Los Angeles Times and the Los Angeles Herald-Examiner.

 Her first major book, published in 1960, was Five California Architects, the first work to bring to the attention of a wide audience the works of pioneer California modernists Charles and Henry Greene, Irving Gill, Bernard Maybeck, and the Los Angeles-based Austrian emigre Rudolf Schindler.
 This book was followed by others devoted to the Case Study Houses sponsored by Arts & Architecture, Schindler's fellow emigre Richard Neutra, and architects Craig Ellwood, Calvin C. Straub, among others.

-During this era she also wrote catalogues for gallery and museum exhibitions devoted to modern California architecture, and contributed essays to numerous other exhibition catalogues.
-She lectured at the University of Southern California and at UCLA, and transcribed and catalogued Richard Neutra's papers in the UCLA archives.
+During this era, she also wrote catalogs for gallery and museum exhibitions devoted to modern California architecture and contributed essays to numerous other exhibition catalogs.
+She lectured at the University of Southern California and at UCLA and transcribed and cataloged Richard Neutra's papers in the UCLA archives.

 In addition to her work in California, McCoy wrote extensively on Italian architecture, making several extended trips there during the 1950s and 1960s, and she was curator of an exhibition entitled Ten Italian Architects which was mounted by the Los Angeles County Museum of Art.
 In recognition of her research and writing on Italian architecture, the Italian government in 1960 awarded her the Star of the Order of Solidarity.

 McCoy's last work was an essay for the catalog of an exhibition on the Case Study Houses which was mounted by the Los Angeles Museum of Contemporary Art.
-She died in Santa Monica in December, 1989, one month before the exhibition opened.
+She died in Santa Monica in December 1989, one month before the exhibition opened.

-Her extensive collection of papers, slides and photographs, are held by the Archives of American Art of the Smithsonian Institution.
+Her extensive collection of papers, slides, and photographs, are held by the Archives of American Art of the Smithsonian Institution.

 In March 2012, East of Borneo Books published Piecing Together Los Angeles: An Esther McCoy Reader, the first collection of McCoy's writings, edited and with an essay by writer Susan Morgan.